AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/enable-non-english-custom-object-sync.md

    ![](assets/image2014-12-10-13-3a19-3a26.png)

-1. Now go back to Salesforce and use the above steps to change the sync user back to your preferred language.
+1. Now go back to [!DNL Salesforce] and use the above steps to change the sync user back to your preferred language.

 >[!NOTE]
 >